oracle/graal/sdk/README.md

 The GraalVM SDK is a collection of APIs for the components of GraalVM.

 * [`org.graalvm.nativeimage`](https://www.graalvm.org/sdk/javadoc/org/graalvm/nativeimage/package-summary.html): The Native Image public API for advanced use cases.
-* [`org.graalvm.polyglot`](https://www.graalvm.org/sdk/javadoc/org/graalvm/polyglot/package-summary.html): A library that allows to embed polyglot language implementations in Java.
+* [`org.graalvm.polyglot`](https://www.graalvm.org/sdk/javadoc/org/graalvm/polyglot/package-summary.html): A library that allows embedding of polyglot language implementations in Java.
 * [`org.graalvm.word`](https://www.graalvm.org/sdk/javadoc/org/graalvm/word/package-summary.html): A low-level library for machine-word-sized values in Java.
-* [`org.graalvm.collection`](https://www.graalvm.org/sdk/javadoc/org/graalvm/collections/package-summary.htmlyes): A collections library for GraalVM components.
+* [`org.graalvm.collections`](https://www.graalvm.org/sdk/javadoc/org/graalvm/collections/package-summary.htmlyes): A collections library for GraalVM components.

 ## Getting Started

 To get started, download and install GraalVM for your operating system as described in the [installation guide](https://www.graalvm.org/latest/docs/getting-started/).
-The GraalVM SDK JAR is put on the class path automatically.
-You can use GraalVM just like any other JDK in your IDE.
+The `org.graalvm.nativeimage`, `org.graalvm.word`, and  `org.graalvm.collection` modules from the GraalVM SDK are included in a GraalVM JDK and can be used like any other module.

-The GraalVM SDK bits are also uploaded to Maven central.
+The GraalVM SDK bits are also available on Maven central.
 Add these module dependencies to your Maven project configuration file:

 ```xml